 - International air transportation to and from Panama City (for USD 150, Geoversity offers a 5-year carbon offset opportunity in the Mamoní Valley Preserve)

 - Insurance of any kind

-- Alcoholic beverages not provided with meals
+- Alcoholic beverages not provided by hosts with meals

 - Additional hotel days/nights in Panama, Centro Mamoní or in the jungle

 - Personal equipment according to personal needs and preferences (list of mandatory items and recommendations will be provided upon registration)

 - Tips to local support guides; discretionary but anticipated by the local guides.
 Your trip leader can help advise on how much.